 \section{A $C^0$ estimate}

-The goal of this section is to prove theorem \ref{thm:c0estimate} and proposition \ref{prop:isotopyinvarianceofWFH}.
-Theorem \ref{thm:c0estimate} is proved in section 3.1-3.4.
+The goal of this section is to prove Theorem \ref{thm:c0estimate} and Proposition \ref{prop:isotopyinvarianceofWFH}.
+Theorem \ref{thm:c0estimate} is proved in sections 3.1-3.4.
 We only prove (2), since proof of (1) is much simpler than that of (2).
-In 3.1, we reduce theorem \ref{thm:c0estimate} to three lemmas.
-These lemmas are proved in section 3.2, 3.3, 3.4.
-In 3.5, we prove proposition \ref{prop:isotopyinvarianceofWFH}.
-The proof of proposition \ref{prop:isotopyinvarianceofWFH} is similar to the proof of invariance of symplectic homology under deformations (which can be found, for instance, in \cite{Seidel}).
-The crucial step in the proof of proposition \ref{prop:isotopyinvarianceofWFH} is $C^0$ estimate for Floer trajectories (lemma \ref{lem:deformation}), and its proof is very similar to the proof of theorem \ref{thm:c0estimate}.
-Hence in 3.5, we only mention few points which make difference.
+In section 3.1, we reduce Theorem \ref{thm:c0estimate} to three lemmas.
+These lemmas are proved in sections 3.2 -- 3.4.
+In section 3.5, we prove Proposition \ref{prop:isotopyinvarianceofWFH}.
+The proof of Proposition \ref{prop:isotopyinvarianceofWFH} is similar to the proof of invariance of symplectic homology under deformations (see, for instance, \cite{Seidel}).
+The crucial step in the proof of Proposition \ref{prop:isotopyinvarianceofWFH} is a $C^0$ estimate for Floer trajectories (Lemma \ref{lem:deformation}), and its proof is very similar to the proof of Theorem \ref{thm:c0estimate}.
+Hence in section 3.5, we only mention few points which make difference.